 #5 Don’t rely on supplier data

 But suppliers often have the same kinds of tracking issues we’ve highlighted in this blog, meaning their data isn’t always accurate.
-Plus they aren’t always motivated to return the maximum amount of rebate to their wholesale distributors (something we’re on a mission to change, as we believe everyone wins when suppliers and distributors work together).
+Plus they aren’t always motivated to return the maximum amount of rebate to their wholesale distribution business (something we’re on a mission to change, as we believe everyone wins when suppliers and distributors work together).

 Get the complete supplier rebate management guide

 Tightening up rebate management can deliver many quick wins—and by acting on the five points covered in this blog, your wholesale distribution business will start seeing revenue and margin benefits almost immediately.

 But there are many long-term gains, too—from stronger supplier relationships to the ability to offer attractive pricing and more value-added services to customers.

 For a more in-depth look at the benefits of improved supplier rebate management, download our guide Why the Supplier Rebate Model is Broken – And How to Fix It.
 Or if you’re ready to talk about using our rebate management software to maximize the value of your trading agreements, please do get in touch.